 The reports can be transmitted electronically in an instant, or you can have hard copies delivered to you within 15 days of your request.

-Other times you can get a free credit report
+Other ways you can score a free credit report

 Under the law, you also can get a credit report for free in the following instances: